Juan Pablo Montoya: 2006–2009

-He returned to drive CGR's No. 42 car for the 2008 NASCAR Sprint Cup Series.
+Montoya returned to drive CGR's No. 42 car for the 2008 NASCAR Sprint Cup Series.
 Montoya was 32nd in the Daytona 500 despite running as high as second late in the race.
-CGR's decline in performance meant he had no top ten finishes or qualified within the top ten, leading to criticism from Ganassi.
+CGR's decline in performance meant he had no top ten finishes or qualifications within the top ten, leading to criticism from Ganassi.
 Jimmy Elledge became Montoya's crew chief after Wingo was moved to teammate Reed Sorenson's squad before being replaced by Brian Pattie.
 This irritated Montoya, who openly questioned CGR's commitment, and he requested a face-to-face meeting with Ganassi in May 2008, during which his feelings were soothed.
 They promised to work together regularly to make Montoya more competitive.
 His best season result was a second-place finish in the Aaron's 499 at Talladega.

-Although Montoya continued to struggle performance-wise attributed in part to the closure of teammate Franchitti's squad due to sponsorship issues, he finished in the top ten at both road course races (sixth and fourth in the Toyota/Save Mart 350 at Infineon and the Centurion Boats at the Glen at Watkins Glen, respectively).
+Although Montoya continued to struggle performance-wise attributed in part to the closure of teammate Franchitti's squad due to sponsorship issues, he finished in the top-ten at both road course races (sixth and fourth in the Toyota/Save Mart 350 at Infineon and the Centurion Boats at the Glen at Watkins Glen, respectively).
 He took pole position for the Camping World RV 400 at Kansas Speedway, but his lap was disallowed due to excessive gas pressure in his rear shock absorbers.
 Montoya was 25th in the final championship standings, with 3,329 points.